LordFamilyDev/minecraft-turtle/bin/mtk.md

 - Command-line interface with looping and verbose mode options
 - Interactive test mode (REPL) for easy experimentation
 - Extensible with custom functions
+- Advanced inventory management with automatic replenishment
+- Ability to resume macros from a specific index

 ## Installation